1. English

 July

-Nearly the same weather conditions as June just a bit colder at night, this is the coldest month of the year.
+The same weather conditions as June just a bit colder at night, this is the coldest month of the year.
 Cusco and Machu Picchu in July are completely packed with tourists so expect long waits at every turn.
 Trail conditions are some of the best of the year warm and dry during the day but cold at night.

 • Pros: Good weather offers great views of the surroundings.
 Average temperatures range from 19˚C (66˚F) in the day to 0° C (32°F) at night.